PhishermanGG/docs/docs/guide/domain-classifications.md

 Phisherman operates a "traffic light" system to classifiy domains.

-These are returned when using the [check](/api/check-a-domain.md) or [info](/api/fetch-domain-info.md) endpoints.
+These are returned when using the [check a domain](/api/v2/domains/check-domain) or [check domain details](/api/v2/domains/check-domain-details) endpoints.
 A description of their meanings is listed below.

 ::: tip Genuine
 Site has been verified as being the genuine website for an organisation (Discord, Steam etc.)